waleedmebane/allsembly-prototype/misc/notes.md

 The betting is intended to be done with play money and with a betting limit.
 Each market (each of which is for a separate position) will have a separate allocation of amounts of play money to each participant.
-The amounts may not be share between markets.
+The amounts may not be shared between markets.
 This is so that the betting limit remains effective at preventing market manipulations.
 Participants will not be able to accumulate profits from many markets and pool them to manipulate some other market (e.g., to put all their